 b) A description of the Bank's overall IRRBB management and mitigation strategies.

-The Bank's policy has been reviewed and endorsed by the Bank's Asset Liability Committee (ALCO) and Board Risk Policy Committee (BRPC) for approval by the Board of Directors (BoD).
+The Bank's policy has been reviewed and endorsed by the Bank's Asset Liability Committee (ALCO), Board Risk Policy Committee (BRPC) and the Board of Directors (BoD).

 The Bank's IRRBB management and mitigation strategies are as follows: